v6d-io/v6d/docs/notes/divein.rst

 On the server/daemon side (i.e., the aforementioned vineyard instance), there are four major components:

-1.  the shared memory is the memory space in vineyard that shares with vineyard clients via the UNIX domain socket by memory mapping.
+1. The **shared memory** is the memory space in vineyard that shares with vineyard clients via the UNIX domain socket by memory mapping.
 As we mentioned before, the partitions of the distributed data are living in the shared memory of the corresponding vineyard instance in the cluster.

-2.  the metadata manager provides management for the metadata of the data stored in vineyard.
+2. The **metadata manager** provides management for the metadata of the data stored in vineyard.
     It keeps the structures, layouts and properties of the data to provide high-level abstractions (e.g., graphs, tensors, dataframes).
 The metadata
     managers in a vineyard cluster communicate with each other through the backend key-value store, e.g., etcd server, to keep the consistency of the distributed data stored in vineyard.

-3.  the pluggable drivers assign specific functionalities to certain types of data in vineyard.
+3. The **pluggable drivers** assign specific functionalities to certain types of data in vineyard.
     In particular, I/O drivers sync with external storages such as databases and file systems to read data into and write data from vineyard, while partition and re-partition drivers reorganize the distributed graphs stored in vineyard to balance the workload.
 Note that the drivers usually employs the low-level API for delicate operations.

-4.  the ipc/rpc servers handle the ipc/rpc connections respectively from vineyard clients and the communicator supports bulk exchange of data between vineyard instances.
+4. The **ipc/rpc servers** handle the ipc/rpc connections respectively from vineyard clients and the communicator supports bulk exchange of data between vineyard instances.
 In particular, the client can get the metadata of the data stored in vineyard through both ipc and rpc connections.
 But to get the data partition,